 How to Get Started:

-- Register for Class!
-Schedule a time to meet with our CCR Instructional Coordinator to register for class by contacting Veronica Faison at (252) 246-1295 or vfaison@wilsoncc.edu.
+- Register for Class.
+Attend an orientation session to register for class(es) by contacting Veronica Faison at (252) 246-1295 or vfaison@wilsoncc.edu.

-- Start Attending Classes!
+- Start Attending Classes.
 You will be tested every 40 hours to track your progress and keep you on the path to graduation.
 Note: Missing class sessions may delay your graduation timeline.

 Orientation